Multiplicative Turing Ensembles, Pareto's Law, and Creativity: Introduction

 We bring these strands together via the \emph{Multiplicative Turing Ensemble} (MTE), effectively a prime-multiplier Markov chain that can be motivated—but not uniquely determined—by ensembles of probabilistic Turing machines.
 First, we provide a variational derivation of a natural multiplier law from an $\omega$--based Gibbs principle.
-Then, we show that under mild tail assumptions the additive gaps exhibit asymptotic Pareto behavior, and we prove averaging results for $\omega$ codelength along MTE trajectories.
-Last but not least, we provide empirical comparison with Debian and PyPI distributions' sizes, where a scaled-$\omega$ prior best fits observed codelength histograms.
+Then we show that, under mild tail assumptions, the additive gaps exhibit asymptotic Pareto behavior, and we prove averaging results for $\omega$ codelength along MTE trajectories.
+Finally, we use Debian, PyPI, and CRAN package-size data as an Omega-tail diagnostic: whether observed codelength histograms occur at the pure-Omega slope or in a heavier scaled-Omega regime.

+\paragraph{Logarithm convention.} Unless explicitly marked as $\log_2$, logarithms are natural logarithms.
+Codelengths are measured in bits and therefore use $\log_2$.